bittremieuxlab/simba/README.md

 We provide a SIMBA model trained on around 300,000 spectra coming from NIST20 and MassSpecGym.
 The model can be found at [INSERT LOCATION].
 The model works on positive mode for protonized adducts.

-We recommend to use the tutorial in [run inference](https://github.com/simba/notebooks/final_tutorials/run_inference.ipynb)  for an extensive example on test data.
-The expected run time on a laptop is less than 10 minutes, including automatic model and dummy data download.
+We recommend to use the tutorial in [Run Inference](https://github.com/bittremieux-lab/simba/tree/main/notebooks/final_tutorials/run_inference.ipynb)  for an extensive example on test data.
+The expected run time on a laptop is less than 10 minutes, including automatic model and data download.

 A example dataset can be found in [LOCATION IN THE REPOSITORY].
 You can use your own data using the .mgf format.